Open days: five mistakes to avoid

 1. Don't wear something inappropriateWhile there's no need to dress formally (though smart is advisable if you attend a university interview), we'd suggest going for something that gives off a good impression and feels appropriate to the type of event you're attending.

 Think about comfort.
 Open days usually involve lots of walking around, so wear appropriate footwear for those campus tours.
-Check the weather forecast of your destination before you leave, especially if the university is further afield.

 2. Don't be lateWith hundreds of students and their families attending any given open day, universities put in a lot of work to organise a schedule so the day runs smoothly.
 They'll let you know where you need to be and when, with some idea about the activities.
 This way you can plan your journey properly, ideally with a little bit of spare time in case of delays.